hashicorp/terraform-aws-vault/README.md

    the [unseal command](https://www.vaultproject.io/docs/concepts/seal.html) with their unseal key.
 Once the proper number of key shards have been entered, your Vault nodes will be unsealed, and your cluster will be ready for use!

-If you only need to access Vault from inside your AWS account (recommended), install the [install-dnsmasq module](/modules/install-dnsmasq) on each server, and that server will be able to reach Vault using DNS (e.g. using an address like `vault.service.consul`).
+If you only need to access Vault from inside your AWS account (recommended), run the [install-dnsmasq module](https://github.com/gruntwork-io/consul-aws-blueprint/tree/master/modules/install-dnsmasq) on each server, and that server will be able to reach Vault using DNS (e.g. using an address like `vault.service.consul`).
 See the [vault-cluster-private example](/examples/vault-cluster-private) for working sample code.

 If you need to access Vault from the public Internet, deploy the [vault-elb module](/modules/vault-elb) in a public subnet and have all requests to Vault go through the ELB.
 See the [vault-cluster-public